 Once she’s located the perfect location, the agency takes over from there, working out all the other logistics.

-What type of housing to expect
+What type of housing can I expect on a locums assignment?

 The following are general guidelines of what you can expect from most agencies for the different types of assignments: